 If the octopus is cooked right, its texture is slightly (but pleasantly) chewy and of course delightfully tender.
 The following tips will make you get the perfect texture and tenderness.

 The most important is to simmer, not boil the octopus.
 Additionally, you don’t have to stir the stew.
 So, give it time and leave it alone in the pan.
-At the beginning, we are going to simmer the octopus for 20 minutes.
+In the beginning, we are going to simmer the octopus for 20 minutes.
 This is a “kill two birds with one stone” cooking technic because you end up with more or less three cups of octopus broth (needed later on) and an even more tenderizing octopus.
 Clever cooking, isn’t it?

-I usually cut a large octopus (2.2lbs – 1kg) in pieces.
+I usually cut a large octopus (2.2 lbs – 1kg) in pieces.
 I keep the tentacles intact by cutting them at the joints and the sac in large pieces.
 I save extra cooking time.

 Choose shallot onions for that recipe.
 To peel them easily either leave them in a bowl covered with water in the fridge overnight or leave them in hot water for half an hour.
 Don’t chop them.
 Only peel them and let them braised together with octopus.

-- 1 octopus 2.2lbs (1 kg), fresh or frozen
+- 1 2.2 pounds (1 kg) octopus, fresh or frozen

-- ¼ cup olive oil
+- ¼ (50ml) olive oil